 The 2022 edition of the Investment Company Institute Fact Book, released in late May, serves up an abundance of data about the fund industry.
 (ICI is the trade association for the mutual fund business.)

 Here are a few of the Fact Book’s many data points:

-- Most fund investors indentify "saving for retirement" as their primary reason for investing via mutual funds.
+Most fund investors identify "saving for retirement" as their primary reason for investing via mutual funds.
 Many also place a high priority on saving for emergencies and deferring taxes.

 The complete 250-page Investment Company Institute Fact Book is available free at ICIfactbook.org.